 I worked with their UX and design freelancers to develop a Django-based site with powerful content-management features to represent their teaching resources, events calendar, global campaigns and static pages.
-Visitors are able to create a highly detailed profile of interests when they sign up, which is used to tailor content across the site and recommend relevant teaching resources.
+Visitors are able to create a highly detailed profile of interests when they sign up, which is used to tailor content across the site and recommend resources most relevant to them.

 The hundreds of curated resources on the site can be filtered and sorted using a powerful search interface, with a detailed taxonomy given for each resource as well as the ability to bookmark and recommend content, further driving the site’s personalisation.

-As well as developing tooling to import and clean up legacy data, the project involved considerable behind-the-scenes engineering in areas such as performance optimisation, recurring event generation and management, and sync with external data sources such as Mailchimp audiences.
+As well as developing tooling to import and clean up legacy data, the project involved considerable behind-the-scenes engineering in areas such as performance optimisation and data caching, recurring event generation and management, and sync with external platforms such as Mailchimp.

 The project continues to involve and grow and I’m really pleased to continue to be part of it and help spread the message of sustainability and global citizenship, working with the Reboot team on several additional phases of development and further expansion of the site and its features.